Zanatticus/High-Performance-Computing/Homework/HW2/Problem1/README.md

 |    Value of Pi    	| 3.141595125 	| 3.141594648 	| 3.141594648 	| 3.141595602 	| 3.141595364 	| 3.141595125 	| 3.141597986 	| 3.141596317 	|
 |      Speedup*     	|      1      	| 1.702655864 	| 1.545746845 	| 1.444247341 	| 1.409700545 	| 1.618146864 	| 1.618146864 	| 1.064265356 	|

-<p align="center">Table 3: Weak Scaling for Leibniz's Formula to Approximate PI using Pthreads.
+<p align="center">Table 3: Strong Scaling for Leibniz's Formula to Approximate PI using Pthreads.
 Speedup is compared against single-threaded performance.</p>

 | Number of "Darts" 	|   1000000   	|    2000000   	|    4000000   	|    8000000   	|    16000000   	|    32000000   	|   64000000   	|   128000000   	|
 |:-----------------:	|:-----------:	|:------------:	|:------------:	|:------------:	|:-------------:	|:-------------:	|:------------:	|:-------------:	|